YuanyaoCheng/yuanyao.github.io/_pages/about.md

 ======

 09/24  I'm honored to receive the National Award!

 05/24  I participated in the Ministry of Education's Inaugural Career Planning Competition and won the [national silver award](https://news.uestc.edu.cn/?n=UestcNews.Front.DocumentV2.ArticlePage&Id=92387).

 06/23  I was selected as a [mentor](https://www.sice.uestc.edu.cn/info/1141/12536.htm) in my college to assist first-year students.

 10/22  I'm honored to receive the National Award!

+07/21  I was honored as one of the [top 10 graduates](https://www.jxfls.com/detail/103007) in high school and awarded ￥200,000.